 |by tapping picture||ON||OFF||OFF||ON|

 |automatic without sound||ON||OFF||OFF||OFF|

-On web-based and native iOS editions with Automatic set to ON, then if the Lock to Story padlock is closed (as explained in Chapter 4), the story goes back to the first page and starts again after the last page, otherwise it stops at the last page.
+With Automatic set to ON, then if the Lock to Story padlock is closed (as explained in Chapter 4), the story goes back to the first page and starts again after the last page, otherwise it stops at the last page.

 When this is ON, you can record spoken words for each new page you add.
 If you turn it OFF, the sound recording and play buttons don't appear, and you can only add the text and picture for each page.
 If you don't want to use sounds at all (e.g. for a child who is profoundly deaf), turn off all 3 sound settings.
 If you want sound on some pages but not others, leave this setting ON, and tap the No Sound button when adding a new page where you don't want sound.

 When this is ON, then the device's text-to-speech (TTS) engine will be used to synthesize audio for any pages with no recorded sound.
 This applies to pages that were added while Record New Sounds was OFF or using No Sound and to pages in imported stories that did not include sound.
 Refer to our FAQs for further information about sound, including TTS.
 This setting is on by default.

 Turn this OFF to prevent accidental changes to all stories, especially if you have left your child to read on their own.
 This then disables editing and rearranging existing stories and adding new ones.
 It also disables most of the buttons in the Actions view.